kapouer/express-dom/README.md

 - verbose
   boolean, console on stdout / stderr, log warnings (default true)

-- runTimeout
-  milliseconds before a script run by a plugin is considered dead.

-...more options are documented in `webkitgtk` module.

 ## Plugins and helpers

 A helper can change view, location, input, settings and call prepare or load,